iLVOEWOCK/PlugManPE/README.md

 - [ ] improve in-game config editor
 - [ ] allow arrays to be properly modified from in-game editor
 - [ ] fix seperator color in `Utils::getAllServerPlugins()`
+- [ ] handle a way to add lines into a configuration via forms

 ## License